AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 **Figure 14:** Bottom view of the platform that holds the constant PACl head tank.
 The platform above it also has the same dimensions.

 #####Fluoride Tank Platforms:

-Two PVC sheet platforms were added to the frame of the gravity apparatus to hold
+Two PVC sheet platforms were added to the frame of the gravity apparatus to hold the 10L fluoride constant head tank bucket and the 12L fluoride stock tank that feeds the constant head tank.
+The dimensions of both of these are shown in figure 15.

 <img src= "https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Gravity_apparatus_fluoride_platflorm.JPG?raw=true" height=300>

+**Figure 15:** PVC sheet platform to hold fluoride tank.

 ### Tubing
 The system tubing has a diameter of 0.47625 cm (3/16").
 This tubing was used to route water from the fluoride constant head tank to the flocculator, from the flocculator to the sedimentation tube, and from the sedimentation tube to the outflow.
 The diameter of microbore tubing used was 0.05588 cm (0.022").
 Microbore tubing was used from the PACl constant head tank to the T-joint where PACl mixed with the system flow.